golnazghiasi/LRR/README.md

 Refinement for Semantic Segmentation", ECCV 2016](http://arxiv.org/abs/1605.02264)

-This library is written in Matlab, it uses [Matconvnet](https://github.com/vlfeat/matconvnet) library and is based on the following work:
+The code is written in Matlab, it uses [Matconvnet](https://github.com/vlfeat/matconvnet) library and is based on the following repository:

 * [matconvnet-fcn](https://github.com/vlfeat/matconvnet-fcn)